 Here are Donna's brothers, Erin's two blue sons, that we kept.
 Luther and Odin.
 Known at home as the Blues Brothers.
 Both boys love showing and quickly gained their stud book numbers and taking many Best of Breeds at open shows.
 Keeping siblings always means that one tends to take a back seat.
 Odin has excelled at championship shows and has currently gained 2 CCs and 5 RCCs and has been shortlisted in the Pastoral Group.
 At open shows he has had many group placings and 3 group wins and has become the first rough collie to gain the new Show Certificate of Excellence award.
 I love the construction of my dogs and all have good hip scores.

 I've always found it so much easier to bring two pups up together as they can't be with the adults straight away.
 Needing a companion for Ruby we decided to buy a pup in.
 Here is Vinnie, born August 2019.

-Geno’s sister Mia is a little cutie and a fantastic mover.
-She has been somewhat overshadowed by the success of her brother and me not wanting to enter them both in the same class.
-I hope to get her out more.
-She has also had Best Puppys and first prizes when Geno hasn’t been around and won the Limit Bitch class at Darlington CH Show under Mick Taylor (Bruernish) in 2015, gaining her stud book number.
+Geno’s sister Mia was somewhat overshadowed by the success of her brother and me not wanting to enter them both in the same class.
+She nevertheless gained her stud book number by winning the Limit Bitch class at Darlington CH Show under Mick Taylor (Bruernish) in 2015.
+Mia now lives with friends of ours.